ramonAtDuo/apjc_owl/README.md

     git commit -m "Add [your feature or changes]" git push origin your-branch-name
 5. **Submit a Pull Request:**
-Open a pull request to merge your branch into 'result' branch once your changes are finalized.
+- Open a pull request to merge your branch into 'result' branch once your changes are finalized.

 ### Contributing
-We welcome contributions!
+Welcome contribuitors!
 If you have ideas for enhancements or new features, feel free to open an issue or submit a pull request.

 ### License
 This project is licensed under the MIT License, making it free to use, modify, and distribute.